What Are the Types of Trauma?

 Complex Trauma

 While it’s not always the case, children and teenagers are most susceptible to complex trauma.
-However, it is possible for adults to be in a position where trauma is persistent (i.e. domestic violence). ⁷
+However, adults can be in a position where trauma is persistent (i.e. domestic violence). ⁷

-In cases of children children, complex trauma can have a number of harmful effects, including the formation of their sense of self and their ability to develop relationships.
+In the cases of children, complex trauma can have several harmful effects, including the formation of their sense of self and their ability to develop relationships.

 Disasters

-While not all disasters will lead to trauma, they can if a person or family is:
+While not all disasters will lead to trauma, they can if a person or family:

 • Causes financial hardship